Ceramic Dictionary

 Numbers for houses

-(f) Designed for an urbanization, which in the end was not used, so it was never painted.
+(f) Designed for an urbanization and not used in the end was not used, so it was never painted.
 It is made in refractory and fired at 1280º C. It was designed to allow any number to be formed so all the pieces are separate.
 In the photos it has eight sections at the back, two height-wise and four length-wise.
 The ones in the center can be taken away or more can be added, this allows any number to be built up.

 The tiles are all painted using the Majolica method and the rest of the numbers are all one tile designs with different borders and sizes.